Kenya Travel Warning

 Ethnic clashes sometimes occur in various parts of Kenya, primarily in the rural areas of the country.
 These clashes are often fueled by disagreements over land or ownership of cattle.
 While this violence is not directed at foreigners, ethnic clashes and protests are unpredictable and may affect non-Kenyans.
 U.S. citizens are advised to check conditions and monitor local media reports before traveling to these areas.

 Kidnappings of Westerners have occurred in Kenya in the past.
 In April 2014, gunmen ambushed a convoy vehicle and attempted to kidnap an international humanitarian staff member at the Dadaab refugee complex.
-While the kidnapping attempt was unsuccessful, one national staff member was injured in the attack.
+While the kidnapping attempt was unsuccessful, one Kenyan staff member was injured in the attack.

 As part of a wide-ranging security operation that began in 2014, refugees, primarily Somalis, in Nairobi and other cities were ordered to report to established refugee camps.
 U.S. citizens of Somali descent should be aware that they may encounter interruptions in their travel due to increased police scrutiny based on the encampment policy.
 It is very important to carry at all times proof of identity and legal status in Kenya (i.e., valid visa).
 If you are detained by police or immigration officials, you should request to speak to someone from the Consular Section of the U.S. Embassy in Nairobi.